z3y/glim/README.md

 ### Updating

-- Close and reopen Unity to unload all currently loaded assemblies.
+- Make sure to close Unity first before updating to unload all currently loaded assemblies.
 - Import the new package.

 #### Lightmap Groups